exoscale/rpp-c/README.md

  - `:` to change the hostname that would be sent to Riemann
  - `+` to add a specific Riemann tag

+Note that if several hosts solve to the same IP, only one of them will be reported as up.

 ### Running

 Since ping requires raw sockets, rpp should be run as root.